robocalpico/robocalpico.github.io/_posts/2020-10-25-weekly-reading-24-hagiography.md

 ---

 It's a short week, but I learned a new word this week and make it the title.
+This post is also crossposted at [my substack site](https://readhop.substack.com/p/weekly-reading-24-hagiography), where you can subscribe every new post through email.

 ###### __[Standing committee meeting; Taiwan; Poverty alleviation; Xi Jinping hagiography - sinocism](https://sinocism.com/p/standing-committee-meeting-taiwan)__: